hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `command_line` - (Required) The command line executed by the start task.

-* `container_settings` - (Optional) A `container_settings` block is the settings for the container under which the start task runs.
+* `container` - (Optional) A `container` block is the settings for the container under which the start task runs.
 When this is specified, all directories recursively below the `AZ_BATCH_NODE_ROOT_DIR` (the root of Azure Batch directories on the node) are mapped into the container, all task environment variables are mapped into the container, and the task command line is executed in the container.

 * `task_retry_maximum` - (Optional) The number of retry count.
 Defaults to `1`.